usepolvo/usepolvo-docs/src/guide/core-concepts/webhooks.md

 ## Webhook Verification

-usepolvo automatically handles webhook signature verification to ensure that the incoming webhooks are legitimate:
+polvo automatically handles webhook signature verification to ensure that the incoming webhooks are legitimate:

 ```python
 try: